constroy/tanX/README.md

 + SDL_mixer 1.2

 ## To Do
-+ complete the server features (reliable transmission)
++ make multi-thread access more safe
 + add game props such as weapons and vehicles
 + display game status in the sidebar
 + add more kinds of terrain grids